RedefiningReality/Proxmox-Remote-Management/Scripts.md

-# Proxmox Remote Management Scripts
+# Proxmox and pfSense Remote Management Scripts

+Scripts for managing users in bulk, creating templates from virtual machines, cloning environments for a set of users, reverting virtual machines, and destroying cloned environments.
+This serves as the backend for the web interface, which may be found [here](Web.md).

 ### Setup
 **Note:** Requires Python 3